domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top"><a href="#taskinstancefilter">TaskInstanceFilter</a>!</td>
 <td>

 Filter for returned tasks.
-Can be used to retrieve tasks with specific fields.
+Can be used to retrieve tasks with specific fields

 </td>
 </tr>